PeeperLab/CopywriteR/README.md

 - [ ] Extract binSize from bins.bed file
 - [ ] Implement check for packages
-- [ ] Allow processing of single-end sequences
 - [ ] Allow making GC-content and mapability-files for any custom set of regions
 - [ ] Make captureRegionsBedFile optional
 - [ ] Different input structure to indicate which bam files should be used as controls